Dhauta Pariksha: Description

 Mahesha Thakura, the founder of the Darbhanga Raj, was himself a jurist, astronomer and philosopher.
 He introduced a regular examination of Shastrartha, called the Dhaut Pariksha, to prepare the future generation of Pandits.
 Those who passed this examination were given the highest honor by the Maharaja of Darbhanga Raj, which was called the Dhaut Samman (or Dhautparikshottirna).
 It was much coveted among the scholars.
 The Maharaja would give a pair of dhotis to the scholar who passed the examination.
 The recognition of this examination was such that, no one was considered a superior scholar unless he passed the dhoti.
 The one who was declared the best in the entire scriptural study, would be given a shawl by the Maharaja of Darbhanga.

 The examination was held every year.
 In the examination, teachers and their disciples were presented.
 But only the disciples could answer the questions.
 According to the historian Pankaj Kumar Jha, this examination was generally organised on some auspicious occasions either at the time of accession to the throne or Yajnopavita ceremony at the court of the kingdom.
 His research found evidence of five occasions the Dhaut Pariksha that was organised at the court of Darbhanga Raj, they were the first by Maharaja Mahesha Thakura, second by Maharaja Maheshwar Thakura, third by Maharaja Lakshmishwar Singh, fourth by Maharajadhiraja Rameshwar Singh and the last by Maharajadhiraja Kameshwar Singh.

+Statue of Maharaja Lakshmeshwar Singh at the premises of the Kameshwar Singh Darbhanga Sanskrit University.

+During the period of Maharaja Lakshmeshwar Singh, the Dhauta Pariksha was conducted on the occasion of his coronation at the palace.

+Image of the last Maharaja Kameshwar Singh of the Raj Darbhanga.
+After him, the examination of the Dhauta Pariksha ended.

+The last Maharaja Kameshwar Singh of the Raj Darbhanga organised the Dhauta Pariksha on the occasion of his birthday celebrations.